calvinpete/StackOverflow-lite/README.md

 ## Getting Started

-To run the application, make sure you have the following installed.
+To run the application, make sure you have the following installed on your local machine.

 ### Prerequisites

 ```
 Git
-Python IDE
 Flask
 Flask Restful
 Virtual Enviroment